 Following is an overview of the company and its various solutions for mobile forensics.

 Field Acquisition Device

-Fast Acquisition Feature: The device can pull calls, call history and text messages from the phone, usually in less than five minutes.
-This is extremely helpful to law enforcement officers in situations where they need to understand the events leading up to an incident.
-For example, an officer who is investigating a car accident can check to see if one of the drivers was on the phone, or sending text messages.
+Fast Acquisition Feature: The device can pull calls, call history, and text messages from the phone, usually in less than five minutes.
+This is extremely helpful to law enforcement officers when they need to understand the events leading up to an incident.
+For example, an officer investigating a car accident can check to see if one of the drivers was on the phone or sending text messages.

-Full Acquisition Feature: The full acquisition takes a bit longer, but includes calls, texts, call history, images and some application data (more data if phone is rooted).
+Full Acquisition Feature: The full acquisition takes a bit longer but includes calls, texts, call history, images, and some application data (more data if the phone is rooted).

 According to the developer, the cost of the device is 70% less than other devices that perform similar tasks.
 This makes the solution affordable for even small departments.